wavefrontHQ/docs/pages/doc/proxies_installing.md

 permalink: proxies_installing.html
 summary: Learn how to install and run Wavefront proxies.
 ---
 In most cases before metrics can begin streaming to Wavefront from a host or application you must run a Wavefront proxy in your installation.

-This topic describes various methods for installing and running Wavefront proxies: on a single host, on multiple Linux hosts, and in a Docker container.
+You can install a proxy as part of an [in-product integration](integrations.html#in-product-integrations) or standalone.
+This topic describes various methods for installing standalone Wavefront proxies: on a single host, on multiple Linux hosts, and in a Docker container, and for managing proxy services.

 Installation procedures require an Wavefront API URL `<wavefront_api_url>` in the format `https://<wavefront_instance>.wavefront.com/api/` and an API token.
 Some procedures configure these properties for you automatically.
 To get an API token, see [Generating an API Token](wavefront_api.html#generating-an-api-token).